 What is SAAS?

 In days gone by, businesses kept their software solutions on their premises, either on a centralized server or on a desktop.
 In recent years organizations have increasingly moved to Software as a Service (SAAS) solutions that allow them to keep their systems and software on cloud-based apps hosted by a service provider and accessible via the internet.
 Furthermore, many companies prefer to rely on the services provided by managed IT as those reduce the costs of the in-house IT departments.
-Managed IT providers like a co-managed IT support are there to ensure 24/7/365 security support and help companies to have access to the new technologies.
+Managed IT providers like a co-managed IT support are there to ensure 24/7/365 security and help companies to have access to the new technologies.
 Compared to in-house IT departments, cloud-based providers offer a professional approach and solutions and help companies to concentrate their effort on the main goal of the company.
 Businesses commonly use the software to hold business apps and office software for messaging, handling CRM, sales and assorted data systems, payroll, and HR.
 Employees can access the system from anywhere with an internet connection.
 You are very likely already using SAAS applications without knowing it – services such as Office 365 are SAAS apps, as are social media channels such as Facebook and Twitter.
 Here are four ways SAAS systems can benefit your business.